 Creating a user attribute set

-- Click the User button and select Attribute sets.
+1. Open the User menu and select Attribute sets

-- To add a new set, click the plus button.
+2. To add a new set, click the Add attribute set button.

-- Click into the Add attribute field to begin adding attributes.
-Select attributes via the drop-down list, or type the name of the attribute into the filter field to quickly narrow your results.
-As attributes are added, they will be added to the bottom of the attribute list.
+4. Click on the Add attributefield to begin adding attributes.
+Select attributes via the drop-down list, or type the attribute name into the filter field to quickly narrow your results.

-- To customize the order of your set, use the drag button to drag an attribute to its desired place.
-The order shown in the set is respected in all gallery, asset detail, and attribute editing contexts.
-The topmost attribute will appear first, and is the single visible attribute shown in card view.
+5. To customize the order of your set, use the drag icon.
+The order shown in the set is respected in all galleryasset detailattribute editing contexts.
+The topmost attribute will appear first, and is the single attribute shown in card view.

-- Remove unwanted attribute fields with the X button; to remove all attributes use the X button inside the Selected pill tag.
+6. Remove unwanted attribute fields with the Remove button; to remove all attributes use the Removebutton inside the pill.

 Editing user attribute sets

 Any user with sufficient privileges can add new attributes, reorder, and rename or delete a set.
-Using the menu
+Using the set's actionbutton:

-button which accompanies each set:- Select Share with team to edit a set's participants.
+• Select Manage team access to edit a set's permissions.

-- Select Edit attribute set to change or reorder the attributes in the set, or rename the set.
+• Select Edit to change or reorder the attributes in the set, or rename the set.

-- Select Delete attribute set to delete the set from the system; this will delete the set for all users.
+• Select Delete to delete the set from the system; this will delete the set for all users.

 Sharing attribute sets